 Utilize trees that leaf-out late in the spring and/ or drop leaves early in the fall.
-If the agronomic crop component matures in the early spring, such as winter wheat (Triticum aestivum L.), or heads out in the late fall, such as milo.
-A tree species should be incorporated that best accommodates the light needs of that specific crop (e.g., a tree species that breaks dormancy late for winter wheat or a species that drops its leaves early for milo - a good example of a tree that satisfies both needs is black walnut).
+If the agronomic crop component matures in the early spring, such as winter wheat (Triticum aestivum L.), a tree that breaks dormancy late is ideal; alternatively, a crop that is harvested late in the fall is appropriate with a tree that drops its leaves early.
+Black walnut (Juglans nigra) is a good example of a tree that satisfies both scenarios.

-• Timely Thinning and Pruning Properly thinning trees within rows can maintain semi-open crown conditions.
+• Timely Thinning and Pruning

+Properly thinning trees within rows can maintain semi-open crown conditions.
 Maintained through regular thinning, these openings can help continue the vigorous growth of shade intolerant companion crops.
 Pruning basal branches before they reach 1" in diameter improves future wood quality and thins the depth of the canopy permitting more sunlight to reach companion crops.